+Roberts, T., & Winkelman, M. (2013).
+Psychedelic induced transpersonal experiences, therapies, and their implications for transpersonal psychology.
+In H. Friedman & G. Hartelius (Eds.), The Wiley-Blackwell handbook of transpersonal psychology (chap.
+25).
+Malden, MA: Wiley-Blackwell.

-Rubin, D. ().
-2010.
-Psychedelic: 1960s.
+Rubin, D. (Ed.).
+(2010).
+Psychedelic: Optical and visionary art since the 1960s.
 San Antonio, TX: San Antonio Museum of Art.

-Ruck, C., Staples, B. & Heinrich.
-2001.
-Apples of Apollo: Pagan and Christian ysteries of the Eucharist.
+Ruck, C., Staples, B., & Heinrich.
+(2001).
+Apples of Apollo: Pagan and Christian mysteries of the Eucharist.
 Durham, NC: Carolina Academic Press.

-Rudgley, R. 1993.
-Essential : A .
+Rudgley, R. (1993).
+Essential substances in society: A cultural history of intoxicants in society.
 New York, NY: Kodansha International.

-Ryan, M. 2004.
-Transpersonal : A eading of the Gettysburg ddress.
+Ryan, M. (2004).
+Transpersonal psychology and the interpretation of history: A reading of the Gettysburg address.
 Journal of Transpersonal Psychology, 36(1), 1–17.

-Schultes, R. & Hofmann, A. 1992.
-Plants of the ods: Their .
+Schultes, R., & Hofmann, A. (1992).
+Plants of the gods: Their sacred, healing and hallucinogenic powers.
 Rochester, VT: Healing Arts Press.

-Shanon, B. 2002.
-The .
+Shanon, B. (2002).
+The antipodes of the mind: Charting the phenomenology of the ayahuasca experience.
 Oxford, UK: Oxford University Press.

-Shanon, B. 2008.
-Biblical ntheogens: A peculative ypothesis.
-Time and Mind: The Journal of Archeology, Consciousness and Culture 1(1), 51–74.
+Shanon, B. (2008).
+Biblical entheogens: A speculative hypothesis.
+Time and Mind: The Journal of Archeology, Consciousness and Culture, 1(1), 51–74.

-Shulgin, A. & Shulgin, A. 1991.
-PiKAHL: A ovetory.
-Berkeley, : Transform Press.
+Shulgin, A., & Shulgin, A. (1991).
+PiKAHL: A love story.

-Shulgin, A. & Shulgin, A. 1997.
-TiHKAL: The ontinuation.
 Berkeley, CA: Transform Press.

+Shulgin, A., & Shulgin, A. (1997).
+TiHKAL: The continuation.
+Berkeley, CA: Transform Press.

-Smith, H. 2000.
-Cleansing the .
+Smith, H. (2000).
+Cleansing the doors of perception: The religious significance of entheogenic plants and chemicals.
 New York, NY: Penguin Putnam.

-Strassman, R. 1984.
-Adverse .
-Journal of Nervous and Mental Disease 172, 577–595.
+Strassman, R. (1984).
+Adverse reactions to psychedelic drugs: A review of the literature.
+Journal of Nervous and Mental Disease, 172, 577–595.

-Strassman, R. 1995.
-Hallucinogenic : Perspectives and rospects.
-Journal of Nervous and Mental Disease 183, 127–138.
+Strassman, R. (1995).
+Hallucinogenic drugs in psychiatric research and treatment: Perspectives and prospects.
+Journal of Nervous and Mental Disease, 183, 127–138.

 Substance Abuse and Mental Health Services Administration.
-2010.
-T: Numbers in housands, 2008, 2009.
-In Results from the 2009 National Survey on Drug Use and Health: Detailed Tables.
+(2010).
+Types of illicit drug use in lifetime, past year, and past month among persons aged 12 or older: Numbers in thousands, 2008, 2009.
+In Results from the 2009 National Survey on Drug Use and Health: Detailed Tables (Table 1.1A.).
 Rockville, MD.

-Tarnas, R. 1993.
-The .
+Tarnas, R. (1993).
+The passion of the western mind: Understanding the ideas that have shaped our world view.
 New York, NY: Ballantine Books.

-Tomlinson, S. & Medeiros, W. 2001.
-High ocieties: Psychedelic ock osters of the Haight-Ashbury.
+Tomlinson, S., & Medeiros, W. (2001).
+High societies: Psychedelic rock posters of the Haight-Ashbury.
 San Diego: San Diego Museum of Art.

-Vaughan, F. 1983.
-Perception and .
-Grinspoon & Bakalar ().
+Vaughan, F. (1983).
+Perception and knowledge, reflections on psychological and spiritual knowledge learned in the psychedelic experience.
+In L. Grinspoon & J. Bakalar (Eds.), Psychedelic reflections (chap.
+9).
 New York, NY: Human Sciences Press.

-Wasson, R., Kramrisch, S. 1986.
-Persephone’s uest: Entheogens and the .
+Wasson, R., Kramrisch, S., Ott, J., & Ruck, C. (1986).
+Persephone’s quest: Entheogens and the origins of religion.
 New Haven, CT: Yale University Press.

-Winkelman, M. & Roberts, T. ().
-2007.
-Psychedelic .
+Winkelman, M., & Roberts, T. (Eds.).
+(2007).
+Psychedelic medicine: New evidence for hallucinogenic substances as treatments.
 (2 vols.).
 Westport, CT: Praeger.